 - A. The minimum numbers of fasteners stated on the next pages should be strictly adhered to.
 The fasteners should be evenly spaced over the parts I, II and III indicated in the drawings on the next pages.
-The length dimensions of the parts I, II and III are indicatory values. - G. The rear end of the body must not protrude more than 450 mm from the rearmost attachment point. - B. The numbers indicated always apply to only one chassis member. - H. Sometimes two figures are given for the number of attachments.
-In such cases, the number depends on the pre-drilled holes and/or the rear overhang selected, and should be in accordance with the instructions given above. - C. When attachment methods BAM 1, 2, 3a, 3b and 4 are applied, the distance between one attachment point and the next must never be more than 1200 mm.
-The only exception to this rule is BAM 2, where it is impossible to fit tie rods between the spring brackets of the rear axle! - Always consult DAF when, applying one of the BAM's detailed on the next pages, you are unable to comply with the above instructions. - D. The sub-frame should extend forwards as far as possible and it should be attached to the first attachment point. - J. On LF, CF and XF vehicles, the hole patterns for BAM 1 and BAM 3 are partly provided.
-In some cases, these holes can of course also be used for BAM 4 and/or BAM 5.
+The length dimensions of the parts I, II and III are indicatory values. - B. The numbers indicated always apply to only one chassis member. - C. When attachment methods BAM 1, 2, 3a, 3b and 4 are applied, the distance between one attachment point and the next must never be more than 1200 mm.
+The only exception to this rule is BAM 2, where it is impossible to fit tie rods between the spring brackets of the rear axle!